Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 4. Change water weekly: keep it fresh to prevent rot

-6. Transplant: once roots are 2–3 inches long, plant in soil
+6. Transplant: once roots are 2–3 inches long, pot up in soil

 Method 2: Soil Propagation